 The first step toward recovery is detox.
 When people start mixing Prozac and Adderall, attempting to quit independently, they can experience side effects that can be life-threatening.
 To avoid overdose and fatal withdrawal symptoms like seizures, checking into a detox rehab center is paramount.
 With supervision from a medical professional, recovering drug addicts can have a better chance of sobriety.

-After detox, most patients will move either to an inpatient treatment program that offers structure and support 24/7.
-Others, mostly those with less severe addictions, might be able to choose an intensive outpatient program that provides more flexibility so that they can continue daily responsibilities like work, school, and family.
+After detox, most patients will move to an inpatient treatment program that offers structure and support 24/7.
+Others, primarily those with less severe addictions, might be able to choose an intensive outpatient program that provides more flexibility so that they can continue daily responsibilities like work, school, and family.

 Unfortunately, addiction is a life-long condition.
 Aftercare recovery programs offer continuing support once people leave a rehab facility.
 Here, patients focus on building life development skills that help them integrate back into society.
-Most people keep working on relapse prevention coping mechanisms that allow them to sustain long-term sobriety.
+Most people keep working on relapse prevention coping mechanisms to sustain long-term sobriety.

 If you or someone you know is struggling with substance abuse disorders, please contact us today.
 Whether that involves a complete drug and alcohol detox process, intensive outpatient treatment, or continuous aftercare support, we’ll do everything in our power to help you beat this chronic disease.

-If you know someone who’s mixing Percocet and Adderall, reach out to them and see if they’re ready to get help for their addiction.
+If you know someone who’s mixing Prozac and Adderall, reach out to them and see if they’re ready to get help for their addiction.
 Also, if you need help setting up an intervention, our addiction specialists can offer counsel and guidance.
 We are here to help.